DFRobot/DFRobot_Lora/README.md

 <content>

 ## Summary
-The library is used to Send and receive GPRS or NB-IOT data (TCP,UDP)
+The library is used to Send and receive Long Range Radio data.

 ## Methods
 ### Initialize the function